- Part Number:1926

 Job-made ladder means a ladder that is fabricated by employees, typically at the construction site, and is not commercially manufactured.
 This definition does not apply to any individual-rung/step ladders.

 Ladder stand.
 A mobile fixed size self-supporting ladder consisting of a wide flat tread ladder in the form of stairs.
-The assembly may include handrails.
+The assenbly may include handrails.

 Lower levels means those areas to which an employee can fall from a stairway or ladder.
 Such areas include ground levels, floors, roofs, ramps, runways, excavations, pits, tanks, material, water, equipment, and similar surfaces.
 It does not include the surface from which the employee falls.